Start with an accurate, neutral consensus of the problem.

-It’s rare for any process improvement project to only have one clear solution to an issue.
+It’s rare for any business improvement project to only have one clear solution to an issue.
 Using simulation, you can leave no stone unturned.

-Simulation can help you identify the most effective course of action for business cases by comparing solutions in terms of objective criteria, such as increased throughput or the cost-effectiveness of implementation.
+Simul8 can help you identify the most effective course of action for business cases by comparing the impact of solutions in terms of desired results, like increasing throughput or improving patient flow.

-Throughout these tests, the software is capable of simulating random elements such as seasonal variation or fluctuating sales demand – ensuring your business case has considered every possibility.
+Simul8 even incorporates random elements like seasonal variation or fluctuating sales demand to ensure your business case has considered every possibility.

 "SIMUL8 has saved us from making costly assumptions, as well as reducing the risk of buying new equipment without knowing the outcome of that purchase."

-With simulation software, you can test the same system again and again with different inputs, ensuring that any changes to processes have been thoroughly tested.
+With Simul8, you can test the same system again and again with different inputs, ensuring any changes to processes have been thoroughly tested.

-Working in this way, it becomes very easy to identify the characteristics of a process and to gain an insight into exactly which results and KPIs are the most significant to the overall performance of the system.
+Working in this way, you’ll quickly identify the characteristics of a process and to gain an insight into exactly which results and KPIs are the most significant to the overall performance of the system.

-Other tools, such as spreadsheets, can effectively model a static scenario but what happens if you need to determine the potential impact of random occurrences throughout your system, like the effect of a machine breaking down on an assembly line, or staff absence in a hospital?
-Only simulation can take these factors into consideration to really strengthen your business case.
+Tools like spreadsheets can effectively model a static scenario but what happens if you need to determine the potential impact of random occurrences throughout your system, like the effect of a machine breaking down on an assembly line, or staff absence in a hospital?
+Only Simul8 can take these factors into consideration to really strengthen your business case.